 Integrating Corporate Sustainability Reporting Directive (CSRD) in Corporate Performance Management

-- Social – identifies how a company encourages its people and culture, and how their business operations affect the overall community.
+- Social – identifies how a company encourages its people and culture and how its business operations affect the overall community.
 E.g., Inclusivity, employee engagement, customer satisfaction, health and safety, and human rights.

-- Governance – Entails a company’s internal system of controls, practices and procedures.
-E.g., company’s leadership, board diversity and structure, shareholder rights, bribery and corruption, and lobbying.
+- Governance – Entails a company’s internal system of controls, practices, and procedures.
+E.g., company leadership, board diversity and structure, shareholder rights, bribery and corruption, and lobbying.

-ESG reporting helps companies to become more transparent in these three main topics, which is indicative of a company’s sustainability performance and the potential financial risk for investors.
+ESG reporting helps companies become more transparent in these three main topics, indicative of a company’s sustainability performance and the potential financial risk for investors.